 The Republic of the Maldives is known for that iconic image of over-the-water bungalows where the rich and famous frolic in the golden sun and turquoise waters.
 Where Maldives All-Inclusive resorts are the name of the game and you never have to lift a finger (oh, except to call on your butler for another cocktail!)
 That image has been carefully crafted by these stunningly beautiful islands’ public relations departments but is it true?
 Is this the perfect Maldives honeymoon?
 I can tell you the Maldives has tons of different options to fit every honeymooner’s budget and travel style.
 So let’s find out just how perfect this place is!

 I couldn’t wait to get there… so 27 hours later…

-I arrived at the Maldives Male Airport when I was quickly whisked away into my semi-private boat transport to Hudhuranfushi Island.
-I believe it is one of the few airports that actually have their own island!
+I arrived at the Maldives Male Airport when I was quickly whisked-away into my semi-private boat transport to Hudhuranfushi Island.
+I believe it is one of the few airports that actually have its own island!
 Once I arrived, my check-in to this Maldives all-inclusive was brief.
 A four-seater golf cart driver arrived to pick me up and took me to my over-the-water bungalow.

 Eventually, we made it to a wooden boardwalk that seemed to stretch on for miles across the ocean out to tiny little houses on the sea.
 It was surreal, a mix of fantasy meets exhaustion, that turns into excitement.
 Once we zoomed over the bridge, he was now driving over the water on the boardwalk!
 The ocean’s color went from deep navy blue to seafoam green and the wind was softly blowing my hair around.